 BLAKE ADAMS IS THE MOST QUALIFIED CHOICE TO SERVE AS OUR NEXT COLLIER COUNTY JUDGE!

 DEDICATED AND EXPERIENCED PUBLIC SERVANT:

 Current Collier County Deputy Chief of the Law Offices of Kathleen A. Smith, Public Defender 20th Judicial Circuit:

-- Counsel on over 50 trials and substantive hearings
+Counsel on over 55 jury trials, bench trials, and substantive hearings

 Has appeared before more than 18 judges